Michelangelo367/SampSimu/README.md

 ## SampSimu
-Sampling and resampling techniques for simulation, random sample generation, estimation, and experiment design
+A Python package for multi-variate sampling and resampling techniques for simulation, random sample generation, estimation, and experiment design

 ---------